schnell18/dotvim/README.md

     git submodule init
     git submodule update

-If you are using git 1.6.5 or above, you can clone the dotvim and submodules in one go:
+If you are using git 1.6.5 or above, you can simplify above steps in one go:

     git clone --recurse-submodules git://github.com/schnell18/dotvim.git ~/.vim